BabylonJS/Documentation/content/How_To/Use_Vite/usingVite.md

 ![new tab](/img/how_to/use-vite/06.png)

-*Note to advanced users: The reason why we didnt just `cd` into the new folder is because it's convenient to have both the root and project folders open as separate tabs in our Terminal.
+*Note to advanced users: The reason why we didn't just `cd` into the new folder is because it's convenient to have both the root and project folders open as separate tabs in our Terminal.
 Doing this lets us maintain our packages in the root folder separately from the project subfolder.
 We can install our necessary packages once in the root folder, and reference them freely in the code inside our project subfolders.
 NPM is smart enough to detect any packages installed in parent folders- you don't have to directly install them inside your project root directories.
 This is a good habit to get into instead of maintaining multiple copies of Vite and Babylon.js installed in every single project folder, resulting in wasted storage space.
 Feel free to deviate from this structure if you'd like, though.*

 **(7)** Now enter the following commands in the terminal: